 The Better Neighbourhoods Program helps to create sustainable, diverse communities by redeveloping areas with high numbers of aged social housing.

-The Better Neighbourhoods Program (BNP) was started by Housing SA in 2002 to renew communities by replacing ageing Housing Trust homes with newer and more suitable types of housing.
-The program now forms program one of the Renewing Our Streets and Suburbs initiative announced by the state government in February 2015.
+The Better Neighbourhoods Program (BNP) was started by Housing SA in 2002 to renew communities by replacing ageing South Australian Housing Trust homes with newer and more suitable types of housing.
+The program is now part of the Renewing Our Streets and Suburbs strategy, announced by the state government in February 2015.

 The program has been successful in improving suburbs and creating better integrated and sustainable living environments.
 It has upgraded streets and neighbourhoods at minimal cost and provided opportunities for affordable home ownership in sought-after locations.